canfielder/blog_hugo_academic/content/post/2020-03-24-national-park-tidy-tuesday/2020-03-24-national-park-tidy-tuesday.markdown

 projects: []
 ---

-**Note**: This blog post is based on an original post made for an earlier blog, posted on 9/16/2019.

 **Update:**
 After getting some great feedback on twitter from the #rstats community I was able to make a few tweaks to improve the racing bar chart.
 I'd like to thank @CedScherer who pointed me to this great [Github repo](https://github.com/amrrs/animated_bar_charts_in_R) and @JonTheGeek who directed me to last weeks [#TidyTuesday podcast](https://www.tidytuesday.com/3)